M1S2/SpotifyRecorder/README.md

 If the record length is correct, the record is normalized (the volume is amplified to the maximum value without clipping), converted to MP3 (if needed) and tagged (infos are added to the file).

-The record is taken from a virtual audio device (virtual audio cable) to avoid other applications from interrupting the record.
-Therefore the sound from Spotify must be played via the audio cable output device.
-This is done by changing the output device in the Spotify settings.
+The output device of Spotify needs to be set to "CABLE Input (VB-Audio Virtual Cable)" because the record is taken from a virtual audio device (virtual audio cable) to avoid other applications from interrupting the record.
 You can even set the master volume to 0 and the song is still recorded.